 StalePrice()

+let’s take eth/usd as example, the return price is 291769250000, and the price is 2917.69250000 usd.
 The only argument is price feed id which is a 32-byte id written as a hexadecimal string.For eth/usd it’s 0xff61491a931112ddf1bd8147cd1b641375f79f5825126d665480874634fd0ace.
 You can get the full list from https://pyth.network/developers/price-feed-ids page.

 The input arguments and return data format for getPriceUnsafe() are identical to those of the getPrice() function.
 However, the key distinction lies in their behavior: getPriceUnsafe() may return a price from an arbitrary point in the past, potentially outdated.
 Consequently, the responsibility falls on the caller or price consumer to ensure the returned data meets their recency requirements.
 This involves comparing the current block.timestamp with the returned publishTime to verify that the price update is sufficiently recent for their specific use case.